 Until the 1970s most doctors were men, but by the 2000s more women than men studied medicine.

 Doctors often have heavy workloads.
 Some areas find it difficult to hire doctors.
-In the early 2000s around 40% of the doctors in New Zealand were from overseas.
+In the early 21st century around 40% of the doctors in New Zealand were from overseas.

 Nurses and midwives

 At first nurses did housework and looked after children as well as nursing.
 They trained on the job and did not need qualifications.
 But after 1901 nurses had to pass an examination and be registered to practise.
 In the 1970s and 1980s nurse training shifted from hospitals to polytechnics and universities.

 After 1904 midwives trained in hospitals.
 From the 1920s to 1990 midwives were trained nurses, and from 1971 to 1990 they could not deliver a baby without a doctor present.
-But in the early 2000s people could train as midwives without being a nurse, and midwives could deliver babies on their own.
+But in the 21st century people could train as midwives without being a nurse, and midwives could deliver babies on their own.

 Other health practitioners

 In other areas – chiropractic, dentistry, dietetics, medical laboratory science, medical radiation technology, occupational therapy, optometry and optical dispensing, osteopathy, pharmacy, physiotherapy, podiatry, psychology and psychotherapy – practitioners also have to follow practising guidelines.